seitzquest/voice-inpainting/README.md

 ![Architecture diagram](./architecture_diagram.svg)

 ## Setup
-The demo requires a access to the LLaMA 3 8B Instruct repository (can be requested on [HuggingFace](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)).
+The demo requires access to the LLaMA 3 8B Instruct repository (can be requested on [HuggingFace](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)).

 We use pip and poetry for package management:
 ```